Employers are increasingly looking for people with good quantitative data skills.

-- Specialising with one of our new degree pathways - if you are a prospective student you might consider the new ‘quantitative’ pathways in our BA Social Sciences degree.
+- Specialising with one of our degree pathways - as a prospective student, you might consider the quantitative pathways in our BA Social Sciences degree.

-- Taking a specialised course unit - we're working with lecturers to develop a range of exciting new units that give you hands on training and experience in the use of quantitative data.
-These can be taken as stand-alone options or part of a sequence that builds over years 1-3.
+- Taking a specialised course unit - we work with lecturers to develop a range of exciting new units that give you hands-on training and experience in the use of quantitative data.
+These can be taken as stand-alone options or part of a sequence that builds over Years 1 to 3.

 - Applying for a Q-Step paid summer internships - paid internships offer an exciting way to practice and develop your quantitative skills in a workplace setting.

-- Undertake your own original data analysis in a research dissertation - our Q-Step helpdesk offers help and advice to all dissertation students undertaking work with quantitative data, and we also award annual prizes to recognise the best examples of original and innovative data analysis.
+- Undertake your own original data analysis in a research dissertation - our helpdesk offers advice to all dissertation students undertaking work with quantitative data, and we also award annual prizes to recognise the best examples of original and innovative data analysis.